 SEO audits have become something of a commodity because there are tools available that semi-automate most of the processes.

-The end result is an audit report that is nothing more than a glorified to-do list.
+The end result is a report that is nothing more than a glorified to-do list.
 I don’t think that helps any business understand the big picture of why their site is underperforming.

-For an SEO audit to be of real value it has to provide tangible benefits such as:
+For an SEO review to be of real value it has to provide tangible benefits such as:

 - Laying out the foundations for future growth

 - Improving the search rankings of your profitable pages

 - Finding other profitable keywords that your competitors have overlooked

 - Preventing you from over investing in content you don’t need to create

 - Making sure any future content you create is a worthwhile investment